dedpool-glitch/agpv-ai-consultant/docs/questionnaire_guide.md

 - If a user gives a vague answer, ask one clarifying follow-up.
 - If the user gives a panel company but no model, ask for the model number or datasheet.
 - If the user does not have a datasheet/model, ask whether a representative/default module should be used.
+- Use the user profile to adjust wording and technical depth.
+- Do not let the user profile change the required field or simulation values.

 ## Inputs To Collect